genebarsukov/GifIt/README.md

 ### This is more of a full project dump than a carefully organized code base.

 There are a lot of resources making things messy.
-Aplogies!
+Apologies!

 ### The core Java code is located at: